Changissnz/selfinterest/README.md

-becomes hostile to other individuals that may excel in areas, perhaps better than that individual, at their peak, and this division could prove to be a great source of rivalry, contained during prosperity and peace, and unleashed when collective direction is lost and priorities involving notions such as supremacy must be re-instated through ending proof of competition.
+becomes hostile to other individuals that may excel in areas, perhaps better than that individual, at their peak, and this division could prove to be a great source of rivalry, contained during prosperity and peace, and unleashed when collective direction is lost such that priorities involving notions such as supremacy must be re-instated through ending proof of competition.
 Meritocracies can prove fatalistic, can they not?
 Things get set into place, the procedures and the people, and then the wheel is spun by the effort from the will.
 Then the wheel terminates by the inevitability of the axiom of natural law.